oliveiraleo/mnc_NWDAF/README.md

 pip install tensorflow
 ```

+**NOTE:** The interoperability between the NWDAF and the ML functionality has not been completed yet, so if you are using a constrained computational environment, you can skip installing tensorflow and it's dependencies

 5. Add Go Lang support

 **NOTE:** If Go version specified on [the first section](./README.md#tested-environment-configuration) is already installed, skip this step